cis110/cis110.github.io/policies/grading_policies.md

 ---
 Conversion to letter grades
 : All graded work is converted to a percentage grade between 0% and 100%.
-Exams are converted based on a curve.
 Homeworks are converted by dividing your score by 50 (the maximum number of points per assignment).
-Here is how the percentage grades will map to final letter grades:
+Here is approximately how the percentage grades will map to final letter grades:

 - 97% <= A+ (4.0)
 - 93% <= A (4.0)